lucasconstantino/next-cache-tags/README.md

   - Renew: the request goes through, acting like if no cache was there.
   - Stale: the cache is returned, acting like if the cache was valid still.
   - Stale while revalidate: the cached value is returned, but a parallel process goes through to the server, ensuring the cache is eventually renewed for posterior requests.
 - **Revalidate**: means actively _recreating_ a cache, even if no consumer requested the data.
-This is a common strategy on backend in general, when it populates a cache system such as Redis so that the computed information is promptly available for further operations that may need it.
+This is a common strategy on backend in general, when it populates a cache system – often using a Redis store – so that the computed information is promptly available for further operations that may need it.

 ### ⚡ Fast vs. Fresh 🌱

 We want ([and need](https://www.portent.com/blog/analytics/research-site-speed-hurting-everyones-revenue.htm)) websites to be _fast_.
 As immediate as possible.
-But, we also want (and need) websites to be _fresh_: outdated content being show can cause confusion, bugs, and even direct conversion losses.
+But, we also want (and need) websites to be _fresh_: outdated content being shown can cause confusion, bugs, and even direct conversion losses.
 Caching heavily, but renewing the cache immediately when information changes, is the solution; but it isn't an easy one to achieve.

 The problem can be narrowed down to this:

-> How can one ensure the most amount of **cache hits** possible, while ensuring the retrieval of the **latest available data** possible?
+> How can one ensure the most amount of **cache hits** possible, while also ensuring the delivery of the **latest available data** possible?

 You have probably heard this quote before: